After U.S. Supreme Court decision to allow bump stocks, U.S. Senate rejects bill to ban them

 Because of that decision, there’s another gun-related case before the court that will test a federal law that prevents the possession of firearms by a person who is subject to a domestic violence protective order.
 A decision on that is expected this month.

-The post After U.S. Supreme Court decision to allow bump stocks, U.S. Senate rejects bill to ban them appeared first on Rhode Island Current.
+The post After U.S. Supreme Court decision to allow bump stocks, U.S. Senate rejects bill to ban them appeared first on Tennessee Lookout.